SuperDuperKev/VR-Project-1/README.md

   - General JavaScript library usage
   - How to use Chrome's web development tools
   - The meta of WebVR and the existence of cool online virtual reality applications
-  - The I do not enjoy front-end development
+  - That I do not enjoy front-end development

 ### Biggest issues
   - I was mostly worried about my scene not running smoothly on a mobile device.
 To compensate for this I made sure to keep my models small and use primitive models where I could.